Organisational debt

 Organic growth

-But what if there are not free positions you could promote her to.
-What if, even worse, this talent is the real driving force behind the business success even outcompeting her own supervisor?
-You know that, but you don’t want to get rid of her direct boss.
-This supervisor might be a senior executive which had always been loyal to you and by no means is he doing a bad job.
-So what do you do?
+But what if there are no free positions?
+What if this talent is the real driving force behind the business and even outcompetes her own supervisor?
+You know it.
+But you do not want to get rid of the supervisor.
+He might be a loyal senior executive and not doing a bad job at all.

-All such small deviations from a proper MECE compliant structure create debt.
+All such small deviations from a proper MECE-compliant structure create debt.

 MECE principle

-Interestingly many companies try to fix organisational complexity by creating even more debt 🙂
+Interestingly, many companies try to fix organisational complexity by creating even more debt 🙂

 Speedboats